-Betta fish, otherwise known as Siamese fighting fish, are hardy fish that are easy to care for and will often live for more than three years if you follow the proper care instructions.
-By taking your role as caregiver seriously and providing your pet with everything it needs to live a healthy life, your betta will remain vibrantly colorful and happy for a very long time.
+Betta fish care isn't difficult, but it does require know-how.
+Betta fish, also known as Siamese fighting fish, are hardy, easy to care for and will often live for more than three years if you follow the proper care instructions.
+By providing your pet with everything it needs to live a healthy life, your betta will remain vibrantly colorful and happy for a long time.

 Before you take on the responsibility of owning a betta fish, it's a good idea to learn a little about where this fish comes from, what its natural habitat is like and other important information that will help you provide the best level of care for your new pet.